Rihanna Just Announced The Next Fenty Beauty Product & It's Totally Unexpected

 According to the packaging sitting to the side of these two new bottles, the potion is actually Body Lava, and it's a body luminizer worthy of the most curated of Instagram feeds.
 Rihanna is basically taking one of her most popular existing products (her Killawatt Highlighters) and somehow making it even more versatile, more gorgeous, and must lust-worthy.

-So far, though, only a little is about the product.
-However, it's certainly Rihanna approved.
+So far, though, little is known about the product.
+However, it's certainly Rihanna-approved.
 Not only did she obviously help craft it (it is her brand after all), but in a follow-up video, she told her fans that she is almost out of her own bottles of Body Lava.

 As for the names of the two shades, based on Rihanna's Instagram story, fans are looking at Brown Sugar, a gorgeous shimmering bronze, and Who Needs Clothes, a stunning champagne color.

 As of press time, however, there have been no follow-up posts regarding a cost or launch date.
-But it's Fenty Beauty.
-Fans don't need a ton of details to get excited about a new good from the newly minted makeup mogul.
-Rihanna's very first Fenty Beauty debuts and her subsequent products have basically all been smash hits.
+But it's Fenty Beauty: Fans don't need a ton of details to get excited about a new goody from the newly-minted makeup mogul.
+Ever since Rihanna's very first Fenty Beauty debut, her subsequent products have basically all been smash hits.
 Why should that stop now?
-Knowing how well reviewed previous products were, Body Lava is sure to be as well.
+Knowing how well-reviewed previous products were, Body Lava is sure to be as well.

 Plus, only a short time after Fenty's Body Lava debuted on Rihanna's Instagram, fans were taking to Twitter to express their love of this shimmering duo.